Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 on the right of one of them, going to the bottom and clicking "Create a Copy..."

-Update the name to be same as the new hostname determined above and click "Copy URL."
+Click "(edit...)" and Update the name to be same as the new hostname determined above and also click on the "Use Suggested" button to also update the "Slug" and then Save.

+Then, click on "Copy URL" to copy the URL to ping for healthchecks.

 Login or SSH back to the Jetson and open crontab: